davidmarne/dart_meta_types/README.md

 ## puropse

-* attempt to keep dart up to par with data types supported by modern languages.
+* attempt to keep dart up to par with data types supported by kotlin.
 * provide means for defining algebreic data types in dart.
 * define patterns and apis for generating 3rd party mixins to provide additional functionality to generated models. e.g. meta_types_json.
 * support explicitly defining dataclasses as abstract, interface, extendable, and/or final.
 The generator can enforces strict practices for these concepts which dart-lang itself does not enforce.